johnwcowan/r7rs-work/CompoundObjectsCowan.md

 `(compound-object-subobjects `*obj*`)`

-If *obj* is a compound object, returns a list of its subobjects; it is an error to mutate this list.
-Otherwise, it returns a list containing only *obj*.
+If *obj* is a compound object, returns a list of its subobjects Otherwise, it returns a list containing only *obj*.

 `(compound-object-length `*obj*`)`